 If Sally or George got a cold, I would have sympathy for him or her.

 Furthermore, if Sally or George identified as a gender other than male or female, even the above Frankenstein-ed sentence would be incorrect.
 After all, your name does not determine your gender or your preferred gender pronouns.

 Luckily, using the singular they makes English a more efficient language, and it helps us to avoid awkward sentence constructions.
 More importantly, it allows you to avoid making assumptions about the gender of a person you don’t know.

 Their Pronoun, Themself

 Of course, not everyone will agree that it’s time to formally accept the singular gender-neutral they.
-GLSEN’s research reminds us that people who would use they as their preferred gender pronoun have long been the subjects of harassment and discrimination, although things are changing.
-Grammarly supports the individual choice of pronouns and is using the hashtag #theyisok this week to start a dialogue about PGPs, gender neutral pronouns, and the singular they.
+People who would use they as their preferred gender pronoun have long been the subjects of harassment and discrimination, although things are changing.
+Grammarly supports the individual choice of pronouns and is using the hashtag #writeproud this month to elevate the visibility of all gender expressions and sexualities.